CodersCrew/coderscamp/packages/api/README.md

 ```

+## Read Slice
+Read doesn't belong to certain stream, but can be.
+Previously you didn't have requirement to read some data.
+It's strictly related to event store, so we will be testing it e2e and architecture will be without so much layers.

 # ADR - Architecture Decision Records

 ## Use EventEmitter2 instead of CQRS EventBus
 Support for types as events.
 No need for classes.

+## Events definitions in shared instead of certain module.
+Easier - just commit with event to be able to pararrelize work.